Fratu223/Fingers_Classification/README.md

 ![Finger 2](assests/Finger_2.png "Fig 9")

 Fig 7, 8 and 9.
 Real time predicting of a hand holding up 0, 1 and 2 fingers.

+The application has some errors.
+It does not predict hands that hold up 3, 4 or 5 fingers.
+That may be due to the background but also because of the Gaussian Blur.
+There is probably a better mask to use in this use case.